-Storytellers and musicians will entertain children of all ages at the Friends of the Library’s 20th annual Winter Stories program on Thursday, Dec.
+Storytellers and musicians will entertain children and adults of all ages at the Friends of the Library’s 18th annual Winter Stories program on Thursday, Dec.
 9 in the Pleasants Family Assembly Room of the Wilson Library.

-Attendees are encouraged to bring a new or gently used children’s book to contribute to a book drive for the Book Fairy, an organization that donates children’s books to the Pediatric Oncology Clinic at UNC Hospitals.
-There is also a book box located in the SILS Library for those who would like to contribute books.
+Attendees are encouraged to bring a new or gently-used children’s book to contribute to a book drive for the Book Fairy, an organization that donates children’s books to the Pediatric Oncology Clinic at UNC Hospitals.
+In 2009, the campus book drive gathered 2,377 books.

 This year the need is especially great for English and Spanish-language board books, the sturdy picture books that can withstand repeated use by very young children.